ASTM D92 - Flash and Fire Points by Cleveland Open Cup Tester

 Sample quantity required: 250 ml

-We also perform flash point testing by ASTM D3278, ASTM E659, ASTM D93, ASTM D56, ISO 2719, and DIN 51758.
+We also perform flash point testing by ASTM D3278, ASTM E659, ASTM D93, ASTM D56, and ISO 2719.
 These different test methods use different instruments or procedures or are used for certain sample types.
 Click on the test method number to learn more about each test.

 For additional information on this test method or to purchase a copy of the method, please click HERE to open a new window and visit the ASTM website.
 Learn more about our laboratory's certifications and quality program here.